-What did you most want the December you were six?
+hat did you most want the December you were six?
 I wanted to be one of the three kings in my school nativity play.
 And I particularly wanted to be the king who got to wear the gold cloak.
 (It was actually an old curtain, but it looked good.)

-Unfortunately, Mrs Abblett made the controversial decision to give out the roles based on acting ability.
+The only problem was my teacher, Mrs Abblett.
+She decided to give out the roles based on acting ability.
 Since my approach to speaking on stage was "say it as loud as possible, as fast as possible", this meant the end of my kingly dream.

-Instead, I got the not-so-glamorous role of the rear end of Donkey Number Two.
-(Luckily, it was a non-speaking part.)
+Instead, I got the not-soglamorous role of the rear end of Donkey Number Two.
+(Thankfully, it was a non-speaking part.)

 And, as every six-year-old knows, there's only one donkey in the nativity story.
-Nowhere does it say that as Mary set out for Bethlehem, she took a spare along in case of breakdown.
+Nowhere does it say that as Mary set out for Bethlehem on her steed, she took a spare along in case of breakdown.
 Or that Donkey Number One had a friend who was at a loose end that day and came along for the ride.

 I was devastated.
-Not only was I not a main, kingly part-I wasn't even a bit-part.
-I was a nopart.
-Or, to be more accurate, the rear-end of a no-part.
+Not only was I not a main part-I wasn't even a bit-part.
+I was a no-part.
+Or, to be more accurate, the rear end of a no-part.